 Peer Review Process.
-Manuscripts submitted to the Journal of Science Education for Students with Disabilities go through a blind review process for selection.
+Manuscripts submitted to the Journal of Science Education for Students with Disabilities go through a double-blind review process for selection (the double-blind review will begin for articles published in 2020, prior to that all manuscripts went through a single-blind process).
 Typically, two to three reviewers will evaluate the manuscript, on the basis of (a) the importance of the topic, (b) originality, (c) clarity, (d) accuracy and validity of the content, (e) value of the contribution to the professional literature, (f) implications for science education and (g) quality of the writing.
 Each reviewer will make a recommendation for or against publication.
-Typically this process takes 4-6 weeks.
+Typically this process takes less than 4 weeks.

 The recommendations of the reviewers are forwarded to the co-editors.
 After reviewing these recommendations, the co-editors will make a decision concerning the manuscript: (a) decline the opportunity to publish, (b) request a revision with a stipulation for further peer review, (c) request a revision subject to additional review by the Journal of Science Education for Students with Disabilities, or (d) accept as is.
 The editorial decision and rationale will be communicated in a letter to the first author.

 If a manuscript receives a favorable review from reviewers and the editors concur with the decision, a tentative recommendation for publication is made.
-This recommendation is conditional upon specific revisions that must be made as well as the submission of supporting materials (described below in 'revisions').
-The information describes the process and timelines related to revisions, technical editing, production, and publication.
+This recommendation is conditional upon specific revisions that must be made as well as the submission of supporting materials.

 Revisions.The final decision to publish a manuscript is made after the satisfactory completion of revisions as outlined in the correspondence.
 When a manuscript is accepted for publication, author(s) will be requested to provide a final-version electronic copy of their manuscript, tables, references, and all figures.